ryardley/pdsl/packages/pdsl/README.md

 #### Why did you write this?

 I had a need for it when filtering on events in an app working with my event bus framework [ts-bus](https://github.com/ryardley/ts-bus).
 I also wanted to learn to create a compiler from scratch.

+#### How does this work?

+It is comprised of a lexer a parser and a generator.
+I used a version of the [shunting yard algorhythm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to create the basic parser and then added parsing for Varadic Functions.
+A lot of it was by trial and error.